PKatGITHUB/GSoC-2018-Final-Evaluations/README.md

 * **Open Web Application supporting SMART**

 #### Project Overview
 The main objective of this project was to enhance the OpenMRS OAuth2 Module by extending the support for SMART's EHR launch flow.
 Also making sure that the module works fine with the OpenMRS reference  application.
 Adding support for various scopes and launch context was another major task.
-Finally as a cherry on top, an OWA was made in order to make the EHR launch sequence more user friendly and for the easy registration of SMART clients.
+Finally as a cherry on top, an OWA was made in order to make the EHR launch sequence more user friendly and for easy registration of SMART clients using manifest file.

 ##### Registration of SMART clients/application RESTfully
 + In order to be able to run SMART apps from the EHR, i.e. OpenMRS, user is first needed to register the respective SMART application/client.
 A SMART client is no different than a normal OAuth client except that it must have a Launch Url which is the SMART app launch url to which the browser would redirect when the user attempts to run SMART apps.
 This objective involved adding the required new tables for the SMART application, also adding the respective DAOs and Services.
 The functionality to register and modify a SMART application  was added by modifying the existing REST controllers to manage OAuth Clients.